UtrechtUniversity/researchcloud-items/docs/item_quality_checklist.md

 ## Best practices
 ### Test-driven development
-While unit tests are not present in these plugins made for SURF Research Cloud, there are other tools that can help you: [Ansible testing modules](https://docs.ansible.com/ansible/latest/reference_appendices/test_strategies.html), [Ansible Lint](https://ansible-lint.readthedocs.io/en/latest/) and [Ansible Provisioning in Vagrant VMs](https://www.vagrantup.com/docs/provisioning/ansible).
+While unit tests are not present in these components made for SURF Research Cloud, there are other tools that can help you: [Ansible testing modules](https://docs.ansible.com/ansible/latest/reference_appendices/test_strategies.html), [Ansible Lint](https://ansible-lint.readthedocs.io/en/latest/) and [Ansible Provisioning in Vagrant VMs](https://www.vagrantup.com/docs/provisioning/ansible).
 Try to incorporate as much of TDD into developing playbooks and roles: first determine when your code is succesfull or when it should fail, and then code around those requirements.

 ### Specific roles